-PAS 1 (Amendment), Financial statement presentation regarding other comprehensive income, effective July 1, 2012.
+PAS 1(Amendment), Financial statement presentation regarding other comprehensive income, effective July 1, 2012.
 The main change resulting from these amendments is a requirement for entities to group items presented in "other comprehensive income" (OCI) on the basis of whether they are potentially reclassifiable to profit or loss subsequently (reclassification adjustments).
 The amendments do not address which items are presented in OCI.
-The Company will apply the standard beginning January 1, 2013 and the adoption is not expected to have a significant impact on the Company's financial statement except on the presentation of other comprehensive income.
+The adoption has no significant impact on the Company's financial statement except on the presentation of other comprehensive income in the Statement of Comprehensive income.